chris-pearce/scally/utilities/README.md

 So say you wanted an element to pin it's itself to all corners of it's container then you would apply like so:

     <div class="u-position-absolute u-position-pin-all"> ... </div>

 However if the above `div` was part of a [component](components/README.md) e.g. **Modal** then we apply the traits via a [Sass silent placeholder selector](http://sass-lang.com/documentation/file.SASS_REFERENCE.html#placeholder_selectors_) applied with the `@extend` directive.
 This is done for the following reasons:

-- It’s more robust compared to having to rely on applying classes at the HTML level as classes can be missed.
+- It`s more robust compared to having to rely on applying classes at the HTML level as classes can be missed.
-- It’s more readable and maintainable to have all of the styles enclosed in one place: the Sass component partial.
+- It`s more readable and maintainable to have all of the styles enclosed in one place: the Sass component partial.

 So the above `div` would receive a specific component class which would apply the styles via the `@extend` directive meaning we can remove all of the utility classes from the HTML e.g.